radical-cybertools/workflow-mini-apps/README.md

 There are 2 example Workflow Mini-apps:

-- Neurton Diffraction Experiment (InverseProblem)
+- Neutron Diffraction Experiment (InverseProblem)

-- DL Driven MD Simulation (DeepDriveMD)
+- AI Steered Simulations (DeepDriveMD)

 ### Installation
 1).
 Install rct.
 Please make sure to use conda env approach since we also need an env that has cupy/h5py/mpi4py